 *Remember that you need a WiFi connection on your cellphone to do the process and download the My au application before.

 To continue with the process you will need to validate your identity, after that, you must download the profile on the application and install your eSIM.

 Frequently asked questions about eSIM in Japan

 We answer the most common questions you may have before purchasing your eSIM to travel to Japan.

 No, but some providers may require your address.

-Install the eSIM with a QR code from your email, chose it as the default mobile data medium, turn on mobile data and data roaming, and your virtual SIM will work.
-Contact the company if you have any problems.
+Install the eSIM with a QR code on your email, chose it as the default cellular data medium, turn on mobile/cellular data and data roaming, and your virtual SIM will work.
+Contact the carrier or provider if you experience any problems.